Royal Air Force Ensign

-The Royal Air Force Ensign is the official flag which is used to represent the Royal Air Force.
-The ensign has a field of air force blue with the United Kingdom's flag in the canton and the Royal Air Force's roundel in the middle of the fly.
+The Royal Air Force Ensign is the official flag that is used to represent the Royal Air Force.
+The ensign has a field of air force blue, with the United Kingdom's flag in the canton and the Royal Air Force's roundel in the middle of the fly.

-The RAF Ensign was introduced in 1921 after some opposition from senior members of the Royal Navy.
-Various countries' air force ensigns have been based upon the RAF's ensign.
-Currently it is flown from the flagstaff of every Royal Air Force station during daylight hours and has been permanently displayed on the Cenotaph in London since 1943.
+The RAF Ensign was introduced in 1921, after some opposition from senior members of the Royal Navy.
+Various countries' air force ensigns have been based on the RAF's ensign.
+Currently, it is flown from the flagstaff of every Royal Air Force station during daylight hours, and it has been permanently displayed on the Cenotaph in London since 1943.